 Because the people with true anxiety disorders are suffering so much that they’re spending all of their energy trying not to be anxious.
 They hate it; they live in a very specific kind of hell, and it is not a fashion statement for them.

 Many people trivialize the suffering that people with anxiety, panic and other mental health disorders go through by talking about it so casually.
-I’m not a mental health professional, but I’ve spoken to quite a few in my life, and I’d like to share with you what I’ve learned.
+I’ve consulted several mental health experts and have found some fascinating facts about anxiety disorders.

-From what I’ve surmised, an anxiety disorder is attributed to two main factors: the limitations people will put on themselves (otherwise known as avoidance behaviors), and whether or not the person is choosing their anxieties over their values.
+An anxiety disorder is attributed to two main factors: the limitations people will put on themselves (otherwise known as avoidance behaviors), and whether or not the person is choosing their anxieties over their values.
 (Obviously there are other factors that go into diagnosing a disorder, but those two seem to be the major umbrella factors.)
-They do these things because the anxiety they feel is so intense that they are too scared of feeling it that they do everything they can to not feel it.
+They do these things because the anxiety they feel is so intense that they do everything within their power to stay away from any anxiety triggers.

 Let’s just use an example that a person gets anxious about the Indiana Jones movies.
 (Maybe the movies remind them of a difficult time in their life.)
 They will do everything they can to avoid the movies, including leaving a room if the movie is playing, refusing to say the names of the movies, or even avoid looking at the logo, because they are so fearful of the anxiety that they might feel.
 It’s the fear of the fear; the worry of the worry.